Papers

 In the networks of observation of the performance society all are performing and all keeping score.
 I refer to this assemblage of metrics, networks, and their attendant emotional pathologies as the performance complex.

-David Stark, “The Performance Complex,” introductory essay for The Performance Complex: Competitions and Valuations in Social Life, edited by David Stark, Oxford University Press, in press.
+David Stark, “The Performance Complex,” introductory chapter for The Performance Complex: Competition and Competitions in Social Life, Oxford University Press 2020, pp. 1-27.

 Underground Testing: Name-Altering Practices as Probes in Electronic Music